Consensys/security-workshop-for-devs/README.md

 ## Part 2: Threat Modeling

-Before buidling a smart contract system, you should think about potential threats and the countermeasures you're going to take.
-In this section of the workshop.
+Before buidling a smart contract system you should think about potential threats and countermeasures In this section of the workshop, [Gerhard Wagner](https://twitter.com/g3rh4rdw4gn3r) gives an overview on threat modeling.
+As an exercise, you'll then build a mini-threat-model for your own app or sample app.
+The [presentation slides](slides/How_to_Not_Get_Rekt_Part_1_Threat_Modeling.pdf) contain gurther instructions and a chear sheet.

 ### Exercises

-## Smart Contract Security Verification and Hacking
+## Part 3: Security Verification and Hacking

--- Intro and Slides Link --
+The real fun starts here.
+For the rest of the workshop

 ### Challenges